 It is still worth trying to negotiate bills that are in collections or marked as a charge-off.
 If you come to a payment agreement, they may even remove the negative remarks on your credit report.
 And in some instances, they may forgive part of the balance or even dismiss it.

 Just make sure you ask questions so you understand the specifics of any agreement, including any reporting that will be sent to the credit bureaus.
+Check out our tips on how to go about negotiating credit card debt.

 5. Find a side gig for extra income